tappoz/ArduinoIoT/gyroscope-accelerometer-magnetic-sensor-gy-85/README.md

 There's also a dashboard (written in Processing) that shows some of the measurement coming from the sensors and printed on the serial port.
 Check out this [dashboard folder (it contains a README)](./dashboard).
-The __dashboard__ folder contains also a board simulator written in python 2.7 to simulate the sensor measurements printed on the serial port.
+The __dashboard__ folder contains also a board simulator written in python 2.7 to simulate the sensor measurements printed on the serial port using a virtual serial port.

 ## Board setup